drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/changement_gradual.png){: loading=lazy }
 ### Discontinuity in Molecular Recognition

-Examples of cases where abrupt changes occur and the similarity principle is not applicable include the following: bumps, ligand or receptor conformational changes, flip in binding modes, discontinuity in ligand properties or in receptor function.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/discontinuity-molecular-recognition-2265954f'><i class='fa fa-play' aria-hidden='true'></i></button>Examples of cases where abrupt changes occur and the similarity principle is not applicable include the following: bumps, ligand or receptor conformational changes, flip in binding modes, discontinuity in ligand properties or in receptor function.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[binding modes]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.